smolyoshino/SOTS-Assets/README.md

 BPAGame

-## This is the repository containing files for Stories Of The Subconscious.
+## This is the repository containing files for Stories of the Subconscious.
 Such things in here will include:
 - Sprites
 - OST